Close Menu

 Skip the Cooking Pot

-Powerade or Gatorade bottles work great.
+Powerade or Gatorade bottles work great, too.
 They have wider mouths and are a bit sturdier (but also a bit heavier).
-The iconic Smart Water bottle is lightweight and slim enough to fit in almost any pack bottle pocket.
+Smartwater bottles are iconic on trails because they’re lightweight and slim enough to fit in almost any pack bottle pocket.
 You can use these “throwaway” bottles dozens of times.

 Water Filtration Options